How to visit Elephanta Cave Temples | Mumbai

 Elephanta Caves Guided Tours

-My trip to Mumbai to see the Elephanta Cave Temples was with Trekkup.
-If you are heading to the city and want a professional guide for a half-day trip or to include a full-day trip to see the highlights of Mumbai, click here to book your Elephanta Caves Tour!
+If you are heading to Mumbai, consider a professional guide for a half-day trip or to include a full-day trip to see the highlights of the city, click here to book your Elephanta Caves Tour!

 Going Independently To Elephanta Cave Temples